ue0705/Duck-DNS/README.md

 ![image](https://github.com/ue0705/Duck-DNS/assets/117436583/e71f0b44-ec43-4b79-99e0-5326464a3363)

 Update on 2024/7/22:
 Corrected that the first day of each week is Sunday and the last day is Saturday (some regions or systems will regard Monday as the first day of each week).
 In addition, it has nothing to do with duckdns.
 A Line notice will be sent every day at 12 noon.
 It means that the machine is still alive, or that the machine is currently online.
-There is no need to look at the results of duckdns.
+There is no need to look at the results of duckdns, so everyday 12AM at line message group can check each online Pi system name and status.